 If the STI-AS receives a retargeted INVITE request that already contains an Identity header field, then take no action.

 Performing SHAKEN authentication when the To header TN does not match the Request-URI TN (e.g., which may occur as a result of INVITE retargeting by the originating network in support of toll-free routing) can cause terminating verification services to ignore legitimately authenticated calls (e.g., for the toll-free routing case where the To header field contains the 8YY number, while Request-URI contains the routing number for that 8YY number).
 If allowed by local policy, the originating network can avoid these false verification results by updating the To header TN to match the Request-URI TN before performing SHAKEN authentication.
+Likewise, in support of emergency (i.e., 9-1-1) originations, if the To header contains a TN that is an emergency service number and the Request-URI contains an emergency service URN, the originating network should not may, based on local policy, update the To header to match the Request-URI prior to performing SHAKEN authentication.
+As described in Section 5.3.1, the verifier shall perform normal SHAKEN verification in this case.

 PASSporT Extension “shaken”

 The base PASSporT set of claims cover the assertion of the originating telephone number along with date and destination telephone numbers to avoid replay attacks using valid Identity header fields. draft-ietf-stir-passport-shaken defines the "shaken" extension to PASSporT to cover the following requirements of SHAKEN.
 The “shaken” extension to PASSporT shall be implemented with all extension claims as part of the signed PASSporT.